simnalamburt/nginx.conf/README.md

 > **WARNING**: This project is no longer actively maintained.
 I have changed
 > my personal homepage's web server into [Caddy](https://caddyserver.com).
+> Since TLS 1.3 related settings are not applied to this config, so this
+> project is highly likely to be outdated soon.

 nginx.conf
 ========